Las Vegas’ courtyard for the homeless experiencing growing pains

 The city allocated nearly $2.5 million for courtyard operations for the fiscal year that will end June 30.
 Drafting of the budget for the next fiscal year has yet to start, but city officials say they do not anticipate any retreat from the concept, despite the current difficulties.

 “We anticipate being funded every year that we operate.
-It’s just a matter of how,” said Jocelyn Bluitt-Fisher, the city’s community service administrator, who oversees the courtyard’s operations.
+It’s just a matter of how,” said Jocelyn Bluitt-Fisher, the city’s community services administrator who oversees the courtyard’s operations.
 “The city is always funding it.
 This is our project, and we’re fully committed.”

+And Whalen said that despite the recent turmoil, the courtyard is helping people access services.

+“There’s a lot going on there, and there’s a lot of good happening,” he said.
+“People are getting help, that’s the bottom line.”

 ‘Trial period’